In today's society some breeders seek out to be true hearted breeders and some want to make a quick buck without the effort and care.

 For males it is a bit different.
 They could happily and healthily breed until they run out of umph, this could be age 12.
 Again we cap our males at 7 years of breeding to be able to give our Guardian families an end date.

-This will tell us the approximate time for breeding.
+This blood test will tell us the approximate time for breeding.
 Once her test shows she is ready for breeding she will come back to us for up to a few days.
 We will keep the girl here in our home for these few days then returning her to her Guardian family for her 8 weeks pregnancy.

 At approximately 56 days from breeding the female returns to us for whelping.
 This happens in our living room, sitting room or our bedroom.
 It is important for the first few weeks after being born that the pups are well watched ensuring they are growing well.